African Elephant

 Reproduction

 African elephants have the longest gestation period of all mammals: 22 months!
-At birth, the little calf already measures 35 inches (90 cm), weighs 220 lb (100 kg), and can stand on its own legs after half an hour.
+At birth, the little calf already measures 35 inches (90 cm), weighs 220 pounds (100 kg), and can stand on its own legs after half an hour.
 It is breast-fed by its mother for one year.

 The African Bush Elephant Is Related To: